 The Activation/Deactivation MAC control element of four octets is identified by a MAC PDU subheader with LCID as specified in table 6.2.1-1.
 It has a fixed size and consists of a four octets containing 31 C-fields and one R-field.
 The Activation/Deactivation MAC control element of four octets is defined as follows (figure 6.1.3.8-2).

 For the case with no serving cell with a ServCellIndex [8] larger than 7, Activation/Deactivation MAC control element of one octet is applied, otherwise Activation/Deactivation MAC control element of four octets is applied.
+In case EN-DC is configured, the above rule for selecting the MAC control element size only considers the ServCellIndex among serving cells configured in this MAC entity.

 - Ci: if there is an SCell configured with SCellIndex i as specified in [8], this field indicates the activation/deactivation status of the SCell with SCellIndex i, else the MAC entity shall ignore the Ci field.
 The Ci field is set to "1" to indicate that the SCell with SCellIndex i shall be activated.
 The Ci field is set to "0" to indicate that the SCell with SCellIndex i shall be deactivated;